philion/pygapi/docs/oauth2.rst

 Ta-da!

 ..
 NOTE::
-    If you want to store the credentials file somewhere else, specify the path to `service_account.json` in :meth:`~gspread.service_account`:
+    If you want to store the credentials file somewhere else, specify the path to `service_account.json` in :meth:`~pygapi.service_account`:
     ::

-        gc = gspread.service_account(filename='path/to/the/downloaded/file.json')
+        gc = pygapi.service_account(filename='path/to/the/downloaded/file.json')

     Make sure you store the credentials file in a safe place.

-For the curious, under the hood :meth:`~gspread.service_account` loads your credentials and authorizes gspread.
-Similarly to the code that has been used for authentication prior to the gspread version 3.6:
+For the curious, under the hood :meth:`~pygapi.service_account` loads your credentials and authorizes pygapi.
+Similarly to the code that has been used for authentication prior to the pygapi version 3.6:

 ::